 B.2 Procedures for the Collection of Information

 Web-based surveys using Survey Monkey will collect from the sample of 500 participants twice during the project period.
 Multiple persons from the same institution may participate in the survey (including investigators, site staff, and their supervisors) as the survey is collecting data on individual participants’ awareness, accessibility, understandability, and applicability of the DAIDS Critical Events policy.
 Time 1 (T1) will occur during the fall and/or winter of 2014 depending on the date OMB clearance is received.
-Time 2 (T2) will occur one year later during the fall/winter of 2015.
+Time 2 (T2) will occur one year later during the winter/spring of 2016.
 Each collection point will remain “open” online for three months, encouraging maximum participation.
 These two time points will allow measurement of any increases in knowledge of the policy and supplemental resources, increases in awareness and understanding of the policy, application of the policy, and participation in dissemination activities.
 See Attachments 18, 19, and 20 for DAIDS staff and Extramural Researchers/External Stakeholders survey questions and focus group opening script and questions.

 Audio-recordings will be made for each focus group discussion.
 Focus groups will be moderated by Dr. Ami Lynch and transcribed by Mr. Jeremy Braithwaite, both of SSi.
 Meeting proceedings will be provided to NIAID/DAIDS staff with the necessary electronic and hard copies of the transcripts following each focus group, if requested.
 These transcripts will be uploaded to Dedoose for future analysis.